 Do not leave the department without advising your faculty.
 Expect to eat your meals in the ED, although you will be allowed to leave the department to get food from the cafeteria.
-There is a refrigerator and microwave oven in the ED for physician/student use.
+There is a refrigerator and microwave in the Emergency Department for students to use.